Wayne Harris II

 “I recuperated with Ray and Fay Wallace at their home near Broadmeadow racecourse,” Harris said.
 “They were absolutely wonderful; like second parents to me.
 Ray was a fantastic mate; none better.

-“And Max Lees, who loved two doors away, was a tremendous support as well.
+“And Max Lees, who lived two doors away, was a tremendous support as well.
 I will never forget their encouragement and help to get me riding again.”

 Harris’ comeback at a midweek meeting at Gosford on Thursday, September 29 couldn’t have been better scripted.
 He had rides in the last two races and won them both; on Court Regent for Wallace and Silver Road for Lees.